 Let us engage in more self-loving and self-care practices.
 Self-care must be recognized as actions that tends to our NEEDS first and foremost, for as women, we often times feel we must put everyone else's needs/wants over our own:

 Ever thought about volunteering at an urban farm?
 Maybe caring for the animals of tropical rain forests?
 How about gardening and food sustainability?

 Travel!
 As women of color, this is vital.
 A change in environment and scenery, away from the constant exploitation of our bodies and our peoples, provides solace and rejuvenation for our souls.

-Even further, vegetarianism and veganism pushes against anti-racism and activates the process of decolonization and eco-sustainability.
+Even further, veganism pushes against anti-racism and activates the process of decolonization and eco-sustainability.
 Try engaging in more literature produced by people and women of color that shows the connections between these practices and overall self and eco-sustainability (i.e. "Sistah Vegan" by A. Breeze Harper; " Sacred Woman: A guide to Healing the Feminine Mind, Body and Spirit" by Queen Afua; "The Inspired Vegan" by Bryant Terry; etc.)

 Mother Earth is exactly that -- a mother, to all of us, for she nurtures our beings and protects the power in our melanin.
 Therefore, we are her daughters, which makes us sistahs of the soil, and it is in our nature, our duty, to protect and honor ourselves, one another and our gracious Mother Earth.